-While many of you might have visited all or some of the seven wonders of the world, there will be many others who would not have got an opportunity to see any of them.
+While many of you might have visited all or some of the seven wonders of the world, there will be many others who have not had the opportunity to see any of them.
 Located in six different countries, visiting the seven wonders of the world is not only logistically tricky but would also take a toll on your finances.

 That’s not all, to develop the installations in the park, around 150 tons of scrap have been used.
-All kinds of waste materials are used including industrial waste like automobile parts, municipal waste like sewer lines, and scrap from old parks, and household metal waste like old appliances, fans, bicycle and bike parts, and metal railings.
+A variety of waste materials are utilised, including industrial waste such as automobile parts, municipal waste like sewer lines, and scrap from old parks, as well as household metal waste like old appliances, fans, bicycles, and bike parts, and metal railings.
 Most of the scrap materials were acquired from the landfills of New Delhi.

-The park is divided into seven distinct sections, each one focusing on a wonder of the world that helps the public to enjoy a single attraction without getting distracted by the other models nearby.
-This Delhi park is not just a showcase of the effective use of waste, but the park also demonstrates its energy conservation capabilities and biodiversity.
+The park is divided into seven distinct sections, each focusing on a wonder of the world, allowing the public to enjoy a single attraction without being distracted by the other models nearby.
+This Delhi park is not just a showcase of effective waste management, but it also demonstrates its energy conservation capabilities and biodiversity.

-The wide alleys which a visitor take from one wonder to another are filled with trees, plants, and shrubs, there is also a small waterfall to provide serenity to the surrounding.
-In addition, the park runs on renewable energy sources like windmills, solar trees, and rooftop solar panels.
+The wide alleys that a visitor traverses from one wonder to another are lined with trees, plants, and shrubs; a small waterfall also adds serenity to the surroundings.
+Additionally, the park operates on renewable energy sources, including windmills, solar trees, and rooftop solar panels.

-The 5-acre theme park attracts thousands of visitors every day and provides an incredible illustration of the Indian government’s cleanliness initiative‘ – Swachh Bharat Abhiyan’.
-The locals, children, and tourists get a visual perspective of transforming waste into art.
+The 5-acre theme park attracts thousands of visitors daily and serves as an incredible example of the Indian government’s cleanliness initiative, Swachh Bharat Abhiyan.
+Locals, children, and tourists gain a visual perspective on transforming waste into art.

 Seven Wonders of the World

-If you want to know a little more about the seven wonders of the world, here is a brief snapshot, along with what went into creating each of the replicas at Waste of Wonder Theme Park in Delhi.
+If you want to learn more about the seven wonders of the world, here is a brief snapshot, along with an overview of what went into creating each of the replicas at Waste of Wonder Theme Park in Delhi.

 1. Great Pyramid at Giza

-Real: The Great Pyramid at Giza built between 2550 to 2490 B.C. is the oldest of the seven wonders of the World.
-The Great Pyramid is the biggest Egyptian pyramid and the tomb of an ancient ruler in Egypt, Khufu.
+Real: The Great Pyramid at Giza, built between 2550 and 2490 B.C., is the oldest of the seven wonders of the World.
+The Great Pyramid is the largest Egyptian pyramid and the tomb of the ancient ruler Khufu in Egypt.

-Waste to Wonder Park: The 18 feet replica of the Great Pyramid of Giza weighs almost 12 tonnes in total.
+Waste to Wonder Park: The 18-foot replica of the Great Pyramid of Giza weighs almost 12 tonnes in total.
 More than 100 layers of angles were made using metal pipes

 2. The Colosseum

-Real: The Colosseum is in the center of the City of Rome in Italy.
-Originally known as the Flavian Amphitheatre, was commissioned in AD 72 by Emperor Vespasian.
-The shape of Colosseum is roughly oval and measures 615 feet long, 510 feet wide, and 157 feet high, making it the largest arena in the Roman world.
-This giant amphitheater was used for gladiator games, dramas, and multiple public events.
+Real: The Colosseum is in the centre of the City of Rome in Italy.
+Originally known as the Flavian Amphitheatre, it was commissioned by Emperor Vespasian in 72 AD.
+The Colosseum’s shape is roughly oval, measuring 615 feet long, 510 feet wide, and 157 feet high, making it the largest arena in the Roman world.
+This giant amphitheatre was used for gladiator games, dramas, and multiple public events.

-Waste to Wonder Park: The 16 feet tall and 38 feet wide replica of the roman sculpture is many times smaller than the original, but this one is made with approximately 11 tonnes of scrap.
-Making the Colosseum required metal pipes from the children’s park, metal sheets from trucks, tire rims, automobile parts, and gears.
+Waste to Wonder Park: The 16-foot-tall and 38-foot-wide replica of the Roman sculpture is many times smaller than the original, but this one is made with approximately 11 tonnes of scrap.
+Making the Colosseum required metal pipes from the children’s park, metal sheets from trucks, tyre rims, automobile parts, and gears.

 3. Christ the Redeemer

-Real: Christ the Redeemer is a 98 feet statue of Jesus Christ in Rio de Janeiro, Brazil.
-The statue was constructed between 1922 and 1931 at the peak of the 2,300 feet Corcovado mountain.
+Real: Christ the Redeemer is a 98-foot statue of Jesus Christ in Rio de Janeiro, Brazil.
+The statue was constructed between 1922 and 1931 at the peak of the 2,300-foot Corcovado mountain.
 The high altitude of the site provides an incredible view of the city of Rio de Janeiro and its natural beauty.
-To create the statue reinforced concrete and soapstone were used.
+To create the statue, reinforced concrete and soapstone were used.

-Waste to Wonder Park: This replica of Brazil’s Christ the Redeemer is 25 feet tall and has used more than 15 tonnes of waste.
-Metal cast and mold were used to give shape to the structure which includes electric pipes, automobile scraps, bike chains, etc
+Waste to Wonder Park: This replica of Brazil’s Christ the Redeemer stands 25 feet tall and has been constructed using more than 15 tonnes of waste.
+Metal cast and mould were used to give shape to the structure, which includes electric pipes, automobile scraps, bike chains, etc

 4. The Statue of Liberty